Low-Code Platform Developer Guide

 This guide briefly goes over some administration aspects.
-For a complete insight into system administration (roles and RBAC permissions) refer to the Administrator Guide
+For a complete insight into system administration (roles and RBAC permissions) refer to the Administrator Guide.

-If you haven’t yet setup your Corteza instance, refer to the DevOps guide.
+In case you haven’t yet setup your Corteza instance, refer to the DevOps guide.

 For authentication, Corteza implements the OAuth2 protocol, where Corteza can act both as an OAuth2 client or as a server.
 Refer to the authentication section for details.